halvardssm/deno-nessie/README.md

 ### Flags

 - `-c, --config`: Path to config file, will default to `./nessie.config.ts`
-- `-d, --debug`: Enables verbose output
+- `-d, --debug`: Enables verbose output.
+- `--migrationTemplate`: Path or URL to a custom migration template.
+Only used together with the `make` commands.
+- `--seedTemplate`: Path or URL to a custom seed template.
+Only used together with the `make` commands.

 ### Deno flags and Permissions